Video released from Florida wedding with allegedly drug-laced food - NewsBreak

 The groom said some of the guests have used marijuana before and he thought they could have brought their own edibles.

-“If people have their own personal [cannabis products] and they’re ingesting it, that’s one thing, but if somebody put it in the food for everybody, including minors or whatever the case might be, then that’s where the problem kind of lies,” a deputy told the couple.Woman survives off yogurt, snow for 6 days while lost in California woods, sheriff says
+“If people have their own personal [cannabis products] and they’re ingesting it, that’s one thing, but if somebody put it in the food for everybody, including minors or whatever the case might be, then that’s where the problem kind of lies,” a deputy told the couple.Recall: Over 100 air fryers sold by Best Buy catch fire

 Sheriff’s deputies can be seen collecting samples of food and dishware from the venue.